bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 8. Confirm no unrelated local changes remain.
 9. Merge `develop` into `master` with a fast-forward merge.
 10. Push `master`.

+### Java 8 maintenance line

+After 10.0.0, treat 9.x as maintenance-only.
+New features, routine fixes, and routine dependency updates belong on 10.x.
+Consider a 9.x backport only for a critical problem, and only when the fix can keep the Java 8 and public API contracts intact.

+Start that work from the latest 9.x release tag rather than from the 10.x development branch.
+Keep the patch narrow and run the Java 8 verification documented on that branch before releasing it.

 ### Defensive Dependabot Sweep